moq-wg/moq-transport/draft-lcurley-warp.md

 : An encoded bitstream, representing a single media component (ex. audio, video, subtitles) that makes up the larger broadcast.

+Transport session:

+: Either a native QUIC connection, or a WebTransport session used to transmit the data.

 Variant:

 : A track with the same content but different encoding as another track.
 For example, a different bitrate, codec, language, etc.